bjin/dprox/README.md

 -B, --bogus-nxdomain=<ipaddr>
 ```

-Use `dprox --help` or [dnsmasq manpage](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) for further details about these options.
+For more details about these options, use `dprox --help` or refer to the [dnsmasq manpage](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html).
-But be aware that there might be minor differences on some options like `--server`.
+However, be aware that there might be minor differences in some options, such as `--server`.

-To use `dprox` with `dnsmasq-china-list`, with "8.8.4.4" as the remote DNS server:
+To use `dprox` with `dnsmasq-china-list` and set "8.8.4.4" as the remote DNS server:

 ```sh
 dprox -C /etc/dnsmasq.d/accelerated-domains.china.conf -C /etc/dnsmasq.d/bogus-nxdomain.china.conf -S 8.8.4.4
 ```

-To use `dprox` with `hosts-blocklists` and the default remote DNS server ("8.8.8.8"), without loading system hosts file:
+To use `dprox` with `hosts-blocklists` and use the default remote DNS server ("8.8.8.8"), excluding the loading of the system hosts file:

 ```sh
 dprox -C /opt/hosts-blocklists/domains.txt -H /opt/hosts-blocklists/hostnames.txt -h
 ```

-There is also a customized `--ipset` option (different from `dnsmasq`).
-If DNS response somehow matches `ipset`,
+Additionally, a customized `--ipset` option is available (distinct from `dnsmasq`).
+With these options configured, in case a DNS request somehow matches with the specified `ipset`, `dprox` will switch to an alternative upstream
+DNS server (with the [FakeDNS](https://www.v2fly.org/config/fakedns.html) feature, for example), specified by `ipset-server`.
-alternative DNS server `ipset-server` will be used instead.
-The exact matching policy can be set by `ipset-match`.
+The exact matching policy can be configured using the `ipset-match`.
+These options can be used to enable IP-based routing for DNS requests.

 ```
 --ipset <ipmask>